umlet/UnisonKindergarten/README.md

 2. The script (any file name extension allowed) is then copied and slightly modified: a potential shebang-line (invalid Unison) is "`--`"-commented out; and a "canary" function that just prints a random string is added.

-3. This code is then `add`ed to a live copy of the libbase codebase; the canary function is run to detect successful parsing.
+3. This code is then `add`ed to a copy of the libbase codebase; the canary function is run to detect successful parsing.

 4. The `main` function in the live codebase is compiled; the user alerted if it is not found.